taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 Feb 15 17:51:04 mn0 postfix/qmgr[19914]: D5100DC63A: removed
 ```

 ----

-## sSMTP: Configure you Fedora Linux server to send email with sSMTP
+## sSMTP: Configure your Fedora Linux server to send email with sSMTP

+sSMTP is a much simpler service than Postfix.
+Its singular purpose is to send
+email through an smtp relay.
+It is much lighter weight than Postfix, but
+setting things up for this use case are not worlds easier than Postfix.
+There
+are advantages to using a lighter weight program to do the things you need to
+do.
+Six of one; half dozen of the other.
+I am currently using this method
+personally.
+You decide. :)

 Summary of next steps...

-* Install sSMTP and mailx
+* Install the ssmtp and mailx packages
+* Tell the OS which MTA you are going to be using
 * Configure sSMTP
+  _note, sSMTP is not required to be running as a daemon - no service to manage._
 * Send test email

-#### Install ssmtp and mailx
+#### Install the ssmtp and mailx packages

 Easy peasy...